 Why ventilate the home?

-There are several reasons why your home needs good ventilation including: to create a healthier environment and reduce asthma, to reduce damage causing moisture, to reduce allergy symptoms, to reduce Radon gas, to reduce odours and buildup, and to lesson the effects of VOCs.
+There are several reasons why your home needs good ventilation including to create a healthier environment and reduce asthma, to reduce damage causing moisture, to reduce allergy symptoms, to reduce Radon gas, to reduce odors and buildup, and to lessen the effects of VOCs.

 Create an overall healthier environment with good indoor air quality

 Clean air in the home takes some effort.
 You would be surprised how your health is being impacted by contaminants, food particles, and dampness.

 Dampness, for example, becomes worse when there is not sufficient airflow, and when impure air is not being moved outside, while clean air is let in.

 If your home is damp, this can create mould which can severely impact people living with asthma and other breathing conditions.

 Dampness also attracts dust mites, and these little guys will cause or trigger several health problems from eczema, to watering eyes, and a constant runny nose.

 To reduce moisture that causes damages